jezevec10/jstris-guide/guide.md

 ### 1v1 Room

 The **1v1 Room** room has a maximum of 2 playing users, although anyone is free to come and watch even if it’s full.
 Use this room to settle differences with your friends or to battle it out with a worthy player.
 If you’re keeping score, and you want to reset it, type in `/resetCounter` and all scores will be reset to 0.

-### Bot 1v1 Room

-A room to 1v1 the Bot.
-All bot commands are the same as in the Bot Room.

 ### Slow Room